 Below is a list of details you need to remember when changing business information, along with a printable checklist for you to make sure no details are missed.

 If you are going through a name change this seems like a no-brainer.
-However, while you are getting your logo reworked, it is a good time to have different aspects of your logo designed.
+However, while you are getting your logo reworked, it is a good time to have different aspects of your logo designed for different mediums.
 This keeps the look of the business name but allows it to be used in different ways; letterhead, signage, social media, etc. Social media profile images tend to be square while letterhead and signage may have a different layout.

 If you are starting a new business, check the domain name BEFORE you decide on a business name.
 While you are brainstorming, open up a domain search like at www.tupelohosting.com and do a quick search to see if the name of the business you are considering is available.
 If you are going to have profiles on social media, check to see if the name is available on them as well; consistency will help your customers find you if your .com name is the same as your Facebook, Instagram, etc name.